tanishaamenon/CDS---Constructors/README.md

 <br>

 Destructors <br>
 A destructor is a special member function which destroys the class objects created by the constructor.
-It has the same name as their class name preceded by a tilde (~) symbol.
+It has the same name as their class name preceded by a _tilde_ (~) symbol.
 There are some key points about destructors which are: <br>
-&#8594; They neither require any argument nor do they return any value <br>
+&#8594; They neither require any argument nor do they return any value. <br>
 &#8594; They release memory space which are occupied by the objects created by the constructor. <br>
 &#8594; Destructor cannot be overloaded. <br>
 &#8594; Objects are destroyed in the reverse of an object creation. <br>